From the DOM point of view, the root document element is

 To have a reliable full window size, we should take the maximum of these properties:

-let scrollHeight = Math.max( document.body.scrollHeight, document.documentElement.scrollHeight, document.body.offsetHeight, document.documentElement.offsetHeight, document.body.clientHeight, document.documentElement.clientHeight ); alert('Full document width, with scrolled out part: ' + scrollHeight);
+let scrollHeight = Math.max( document.body.scrollHeight, document.documentElement.scrollHeight, document.body.offsetHeight, document.documentElement.offsetHeight, document.body.clientHeight, document.documentElement.clientHeight ); alert('Full document height, with scrolled out part: ' + scrollHeight);

 Why so?
 Better don’t ask.
 These inconsistencies come from ancient times, not a “smart” logic.